Afinitor: 7 things you should know

 - Afinitor is not recommended for people with functional carcinoid tumors.

-- Afinitor may delay wound healing and should be withheld at least 1 week prior to elective surgery.
+- Afinitor may delay wound healing and should be withheld at least 1 week before elective surgery.
 Do not administer for at least 2 weeks following major surgery and until the wound has healed adequately.

 - People over the age of 65 may be at increased risk of adverse effects.
 In one trial, the incidence of deaths due to any cause within 28 days of the last Afinitor dose was 6% in patients ≥ 65 years of age compared to 2% in patients < 65 years of age.
-Adverse reactions leading to permanent treatment discontinuation were twice as likely to occur in those over 65 year as younger patients.
+Adverse reactions leading to permanent treatment discontinuation were twice as likely to occur in those over 65 years compared with younger patients.

 - Do not combine Afinitor and Afinitor Disperz to achieve the total dose.